dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 that destabilizes norms or beliefs about norms.
 Like the word
 #Perfracted -- referring a phenomenon in similar to refraction, but
-occurs system-wide and, in #ChaosTheory, is independent of time and space -- Disnormative is an example of a #Protologism.
+occurs system-wide and, in #ChaosTheory, is independent of time and space -- Disnormative is an example of a protologism.
 For now, it's a
 #HapaxLegomenon -- a word only used once in an author's writings or,
 less precisely, a rarely used neologism.
 That's how words are born.
 An author who introduces protologisms that map to ideas which need